 Lucy Bullivant PhD Hon FRIBA is a place vision strategist, architecture curator, critic, author, guest lecturer and consultant based in London, who works internationally with leading museums, galleries, cultural and educational institutions, publishers, corporate and non-profit bodies.
 She investigates and evaluates innovative synergies in contemporary architecture and urban design between theory and practice across cultures.

 Her most recent book Masterplanning Futures (Routledge) won the Book of the Year Awards at the Urban Design Group Awards in Feb 2014, and her next book, Recoded City: Co-Creating Urban Futures, co-authored with Thomas Ermacora, was published by Routledge in 2015.
 4D Hyperlocal: A Cultural Tool Kit for the Open-Source City (AD), guest-edited by Lucy, was published in Jan 2017.

 Her current and recent consultancy clients include: Enfield Council (place vision strategist, Meridian Water), Tallinn Architecture Biennale 2017 and Qatar University.

-She has curated numerous conferences and seminars for organisations including RIBA, ICA, Tate Modern, the V&A, Science Museum and for Archis magazine.
+She has curated numerous conferences and seminars for organisations including RIBA, ICA, Tate Modern, the V&A, Science Museum and for Archis magazine/Archis Stichting.
 From 2010 she was the curator and host of the Talking Architecture series at the V&A, London, in which she engaged prominent architects in conversation, including Renzo Piano, Ken Yeang, Alejandro Zaera-Polo, David Adjaye, Michel Mossessian and Carmody Groarke.